gabb096/TMCM2022/README.md

 Now everything is ready to play.

 Select one of the instruments using the keys marked as `Instrument Selector` in the previous image.
-The first three are percussive sounds, in order we have Kick, Snare, HitHat, the fourth is a `?? ??` and they all work the same way.
+The first three are percussive sounds, in order we have Kick, Snare, HitHat, Ride and they all work the same way.
 To insert or remove a note ON/OFF simply press on one of the buttons on the step sequencer and the corresponding LED will indicate whether the note has been added or removed.
 The fifth sound is a synth bass, by default pressing on a sequencer button inserts an OFF note, to insert an ON+PITCH note you must hold down the corresponding key on the keyboard.

 Once we have selected the sound and entered the sequence we can create more by changing patterns, to do this just press one of the buttons marked as `pattern selector` in the picture.